Sign in

 Question

-John Zamparo from CIBC asked about the performance of the Tim Hortons supply chain and CPG businesses, specifically inquiring when supply chain margins are expected to stabilize.
+John Zamparo of CIBC asked about the performance of the Tim Hortons supply chain and CPG businesses, and specifically when the supply chain margin is expected to stabilize at previously guided levels.

 Answer

-CFO Sami Siddiqui explained that Q1 is a seasonally low quarter for the supply chain business due to fixed costs, resulting in a 17.5% margin.
-After normalizing for a bad debt expense, the margin was closer to 18%.
-He reiterated the full-year margin expectation is around 19%, in line with 2022 levels.
+CFO Sami Siddiqui explained that Q1 is a seasonally low-margin quarter for the supply chain business due to fixed costs.
+After accounting for a bad debt expense, the normalized Q1 margin was closer to 18%.
+He reiterated that the full-year 2024 margin is expected to be around the 2022 level of 19%.

 Ask Fintool Equity Research AI